Source code for colour.models.rgb.transfer_functions.log

 ====================

-Defines the common log encodings:
+Define the common log encodings.

 - :func:`colour.models.logarithmic_function_basic`